Graylog2/documentation/pages/alerting/alerting-by-example.rst

 ^^^^^^^^^^^^^
 We want to receive an email when the event got raised.
 This will mark the event as an alert.
 How to setup an email notification is explained :ref:`here <alert_notification>`.
-We will there for select our already defined email notification and set our ``Grace Period`` to 5 Minutes.
+We will therefore select our already defined email notification and set our ``Grace Period`` to 5 Minutes.
 If we are target of a brute force attack then we do not want to get an email every 10 seconds reminding us that we are being attacked.
 This ``Grace Period`` will only be respected per ``Event Key`` we selected in our custom fields.
 So we will get an email for every new user name